Charles Schwab Intelligent Portfolios Charles Schwab rating

 Hybrid Program

-Robo customers who want more help than just a computer program can choose Schwab’s Intelligent Portfolios Premium®.
-This setup includes access to a human financial advisor who is a Certified Financial Planner™.
-In this hybrid program, the software manages trading and rebalancing, while the advisor provides personal guidance and a financial plan.
-Premium customers can meet with their advisor by phone or video chat.
-The advisor can help with:
+Robo customers who feel they need a little more assistance than a robo program can offer have a second option at Schwab.
+Called Intelligent Portfolios Premium®, this setup comes with an actual human financial advisor who is a Certified Financial Planner™.
+This hybrid program uses the computer program to make trading decisions and perform rebalancing, while the financial planner delivers one-on-one guidance and a personalized financial plan.
+Premium customers can meet with their financial advisors through phone or video chat.
+Potential services the financial advisor can provide include:

 - Goal setting